bridgecrew-perf4/notejam-infra/README.md

 ### Create Terraform workspaces and apply config for each

-Each Terraform [workspace](https://www.terraform.io/docs/state/workspaces.html) is equivalent to app environment *and* project in GCP.
+Each Terraform [workspace](https://www.terraform.io/docs/state/workspaces.html) is equivalent to an app environment *and* a GCP project.

 We will create two workspaces:
 - `prod` for your production environment where the actual users are using the app